-- Temporary Custody — Temporary custody is the form of custody awarded after your first court hearing.
+Temporary Custody — Temporary custody is awarded after your first court hearing.
 In Johnston and Harnett counties, these hearings often happen just a few weeks after your custody complaint is filed.
 Temporary custody has a time limit and is not prejudicial to either parent.

 What is Visitation?